Manufacturing simulation: bring your projects from concept to reality

 Now programs are transferred to the physical system.
 While some prove-out is still needed as a safeguard against collisions and to ensure safety, there’s no need for extensive code writing: it’s all been done in parallel with the physical build.

-Benefits of This Workflow
+Benefits of this workflow

 The process above yields two dramatic improvements over the historical ways of carrying out such a project.